elirodrigues/strapi-angular-blog/README.md

 ## Final words

-Don't forget to download the other/pair project, the Strapi one.
+Don't forget to download the other/pair project, the Strapi one, available at https://github.com/elirodrigues/strapi-angular-blog-backend

 Eli